gbayarri/3drs_docs/3drs-docs/docs/source/edit.md

 Each loaded **structure** can be displayed using a variety of **molecular representations**:

-IN EACH POINT SHOW THE SAME STRUCTURE WITH THE RESPECTIVE REPR.

 ##### Backbone

 Cylinders connect successive residues of unbroken chains by their main backbone atoms, which are **.CA** atoms in case of proteins and **C4'/C3'** atoms for RNA/DNA, respectively.
 The main backbone atoms are displayed as spheres.